slack-samples/deno-simple-survey/README.md

 of `.env.example` into your new `.env` file.
 Take your Client ID and set it as the value for `GOOGLE_CLIENT_ID` (replacing `12345-example`) in your new `.env` file.
-This value will be used in `external_auth/google_provider.ts` – the custom OAuth2 provider definition for your Google project.
+This value will be used in `external_auth/google_provider.ts` – the custom OAuth2 provider definition for your Google project.[^0]

-Note: this environment variable is used to set a value that configures your application and is not required at runtime, therefore you do **not** need to use the `slack env add` command for [deployed apps](#deploying-your-app).

 #### Validate Your App